HeyGen Avatar V Review 2026: I Made 14 Avatars From My Phone — Here’s the Honest Verdict

 3. Multilingual delivery is the killer feature

 Spanish, German, and Japanese versions with lip-sync that adjusts to target language phonemes.
+This isn’t just voice translation—the avatar’s mouth movements physically adapt to each language’s pronunciation patterns.

 4. The editor is actually usable